Friday, January 30, 2026

 The unexpected heat emanating from the granite mass beneath the Moon’s surface is primarily due to radioactive decay within the rock.
 Granite is known to contain higher concentrations of radioactive elements such as uranium and thorium compared to other rocks.
 As these elements decay, they release heat—a process known as radiogenic heating.
 This phenomenon is well-documented on Earth, where the decay of radioactive isotopes contributes to the planet’s internal heat budget.

 In the context of the Moon, the detection of a heat anomaly beneath the Compton-Belkovich volcanic complex suggests the presence of a radiogenic-rich granite body.
-Dr. Matt Siegler of the Planetary Science Institute explained, “We interpret this heat flux as resulting from a radiogenic-rich granite body below the caldera.”
+Dr. Siegler explained, “We interpret this heat flux as resulting from a radiogenic-rich granite body below the caldera.”

 The presence of such a heat source indicates that the Moon’s interior once contained sufficient radioactive material to sustain prolonged volcanic activity.
 This challenges previous assumptions about the Moon’s thermal evolution and suggests that its interior was more geologically active than previously thought.